madisonbrown/yule/README.md

     </container>

-Any % value can be further specified as "%h" or "%w", meaning percent of the width or height.
+Any "%" value can be further specified as "%h" or "%w", meaning percent of the width or height.
+Any "%" value can also be specified as "%s", meaning percent of the smallest parent dimension.
+This allows one to easily create a square element that is guaranteed to fit in its container.

 By default, a container is aligned at the top-left corner of its parent, at zero width and height, with no offset, margins or padding, or stacking or spacing.